Back to blog

 • Cambridge Certificate

-The city where you study strongly influences your life in Germany.
+The city where you study has a major impact on your life in Germany.

 Large cities